sebsauvage/Shaarli/README.md

 You want to share the links you discover ?
 Shaarli is a minimalist delicious clone you can install on your own website.
 It is designed to be personal (single-user), fast and handy.

-Note: It do not have enough time to maintain this project right now.
+Note: I do not have enough time to maintain this project right now.
 You will find a more up-to-date fork of this project at https://github.com/shaarli/Shaarli.
 Please use this fork for requests/bug/latest updates...

 Features: